DeltaMod/ESOCounter/README.md

 ![The appearance of ESOCounter right now in version v0.1](https://raw.githubusercontent.com/DeltaMod/ESOCounter/master/ESOGuiPreview.PNG)

 Warning: Currently, it will only listen in once every 0.1 seconds to find out if the button 4 is pressed, and then wait until it is depressed.
 Problem is, if you press 4 to quickly, it might not always catch the event.
 I intend to figure out a way to let it store commands for later.

+The other abilities are just for show, for now.